Category Archives: Families-Fiction

 Anthony is enchanted by Mas Lunel, an old stone house owned by Aramon Lunel, a dissipated, alcoholic wretch, who has relegated his sister Audrun to a makeshift cottage on the edge of the property.
 The rifts in their relationship are seismic and Mas Lunel looms as a symbol of all that went wrong.
 Anthony’s narcissistic interest in Mas Lunel as a canvas for his life sets in motion a chain of events with fatal consequences.

-This bare outline of the story doesn’t reveal that how Tremain’s damaged characters come alive on the page, with all their hopes and sorrows.
+This bare outline of the story doesn’t reveal how Tremain’s damaged characters come alive on the page, with all their hopes and sorrows.
 I read an earlier novel, The Way I Found Her, several years ago and always meant to read more of her novels.
 Now I will.

 Below I’ve put together a short list of novels and memoirs about houses and how they affect family relationships.
-It’s a common dream that the place we live will change our lives.
+It’s a common dream that the place we live in will change our lives.
 Anyone who reads the articles in the Sunday NY Times Real Estate section sees that weekly.

 Novels: